-Below you’ll find the complete, unedited transcript of my interview with Naval Ravikant on The Tim Ferriss Show.
+Below you’ll find the complete, unedited transcript of Naval Ravikant’s Q&A on The Tim Ferriss Show.

-You can listen to the entire episode here or stream it below:
+You can listen to Naval’s entire Q&A here.

 The Tim Ferriss Show, Naval Ravikant